-Your IBM Data Science Local (DSX) Local deployment consists of three types of nodes:
+Your Watson Studio Local deployment consists of three types of nodes.

-Control nodes are the nodes that manage your Kubernetes cluster and your DSX Local deployment.
+- Nodes that manage your Kubernetes cluster and your Watson Studio Local deployment.

-In the admin dashboard, control node names include the term
+- In the Admin Console, control node names include the term manage.

-Storage nodes are the nodes where DSX Local metadata and any data that you load into DSX Local is stored.
+- Nodes where Watson Studio Local metadata and any data that you load into Watson Studio Local is stored.

-By default, the cluster has three storage nodes.
+- By default, the cluster has three storage nodes.
 The data on these nodes is replicated across each node, so that if a node fails, you can still access the data.
-DSX Local can continue to run if two nodes fail.
+Watson Studio Local can continue to run if two nodes fail.

-In the admin dashboard, storage node names include the term
+- In the Admin Console, storage node names include the term storage.

-Compute nodes are the nodes where DSX services, such as Spark, run.
+- Nodes where Watson Studio Local services, such as Spark, run.

-Unlike storage nodes, compute nodes are not replicated.
+- Unlike storage nodes, compute nodes are not replicated.
 When a new process starts, Kubernetes determines which node has sufficient capacity to run the process.
-DSX Local can continue to run when multiple compute nodes fail.
+Watson Studio Local can continue to run when multiple compute nodes fail.
 However, you might notice that performance decreases when multiple nodes are down.

-In the admin dashboard, compute node names include the term
+- In the Admin Console, compute node names include the term compute.

 Monitor node health